Hot summer with great new possibilities!

 Markup completion in Lightning and Visualforce

 While many of us, Salesforce developers, are familiar with HTML, we are mostly new to the Lightning markup - as it's relatively new itself!
-In this release we are introducing the first step to make creation of the great Applications and Components much easier for everyone - from now on our Lightning editor will support not only standard HTML tags completion, but it will also include Lightning tags with their corresponding attributes.
+In this release we are introducing the first step to make the creation of great Applications and Components much easier for everyone - from now on our Lightning editor will support not only standard HTML tags completion, but it will also include Lightning tags with their corresponding attributes.
 So you don't need to remember the whole Lightning Components reference.
-For the future releases we have built ourself a good starting point for improving the markup completions with information about custom components and all of their attributes, so stay tuned about our next updates!
+For the future releases, we have built ourselves a good starting point for improving the markup completions with information about custom components and all of their attributes, so stay tuned for our next updates!

-At the same time Visualforce is in the Salesforce's life for almost 10 years (ok, 9, since Summer'08), and is slowly being replaced by the Lightning Components as the new "king of the hill" in the customer-facing interface, so why bothering with the "outdated" technology?
-Well, it is hard to count how many incredible applications, packages, sites and pages were built using Visualforce during the last 9 years - while it's not the cool modern approach, it provides great options for rapid UI development in Salesforce, so lots of developers will continue using Visualforce and building more great solutions for years.
+At the same time, Visualforces has been part of Salesforce's life for almost 10 years (ok, 9, since Summer'08), and it is slowly being replaced by the Lightning Components as the new "king of the hill" in customer-facing interfaces, so why bothering with the "outdated" technology?
+Well, it is hard to count how many incredible applications, packages, sites, and pages were built using Visualforce over the last 9 years - while it's not the cool modern approach, it provides still to be a great option for rapid UI development in Salesforce, so lots of developers will continue using Visualforce and building more great solutions for years to come.

-We are waiting for your feedback and sharing new ideas, stories about your experience with The Welkin Suite IDE, or suggestions what we can help you with in your Salesforce development.
+We are waiting for your feedback and sharing of new ideas, and stories about your experience with The Welkin Suite IDE, or suggestions what we can help you with in your Salesforce development.

 Full list of changes